Carroll County School District (Georgia)

-The Carroll County School District is a public school district in Carroll County, Georgia, United States, based in Carrollton.
+The Carroll County School System is a public school district in Carroll County, Georgia, United States, based in Carrollton.

+It includes portions of Carroll County not within the city limits of Carrollton, nor those of Bremen.
 It serves the communities of Bowdon, two thirds of unincorporated Bremen, Mount Zion, Roopville, Temple, Villa Rica, and Whitesburg.

 History

 Drug testing

 In 2015 the district announced that it will begin randomly drug test students at its high schools; students may be drug tested if they participate in extracurricular programs, including athletic and non-athletic ones, and persons who drive automobiles to school.

 Controversies

 Superintendent hiring practices controversy

 In 2022, the school board voted to renew the contract of superintendent Scott Cowart, however, this vote was divided with three of the seven board members voting against, citing a lack of diversity and equity in hiring practices by Cowart and his failure to give due notice to the board of his intention to renew his contract.
 Cowart has served as superintendent since 2010.